BruceEckel/scripts/Coming_out.md

 **OLIVER:** And I spent six months here before I admitted I'm terrified of being caught unprepared for the apocalypse.

-**VEX:** *(quietly)* And I was Alice for twenty-three years before I figured out that wasn't who I wanted to be.
+**VEX:** *(quietly)* It was twenty-three years before I figured out I wasn't Alice.

-**ADAM:** Everyone in this room has been pretending to be something they're not, or hiding something they are.
+**ADAM:** Everyone in this room has pretended to be something they're not, or hidden something they are.
 The only difference is my truth is bigger than I expected.

 **DAVE:** How much bigger?